expressjs/expressjs.com/guide/migrating-4.md

 <h2 id="overview">Overview</h2>

-Express 4 is a breaking change from Express 3.
+Express 4 is a breaking change from Express 3, so.
 That means an existing Express 3 app will not work if you update the Express version in its dependencies.

 This article covers: